vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

     ///For some cases, i.e. block incremental, the object is not written sequentially io.Seeker

+ 	  // Periodically called to preserve the state of data written to the repo so far
+	  // Return a unified identifier that represent the current state
+	  // An empty ID could be returned on success if the backup repository doesn't support this Checkpoint() (ID, error)

     ///Wait for the completion of the object write
     ///Result returns the object's unified identifier after the write completes Result() (ID, error)